Financing Your Education

 The scholarship eligibility requirements for reference:

-Scholarship value: One scholarship of €6000 per year; renewable annually up to a total of 4 years (undergraduate) or for 2.5 years (graduate); The scholarship will be reviewed at the end of each semester to determine whether the student has fulfilled the scholarship conditions and achieved a minimum cumulative grade point average (GPA) of 3.0.
+Scholarship value: One scholarship of 6,000 euros per year; renewable annually up to a total of four years (undergraduate) or for 2.5 years (graduate); The scholarship will be reviewed at the end of each semester to determine whether the student has fulfilled the scholarship conditions and achieved a minimum cumulative grade point average (GPA) of 3.0.

 Eligibility

-A newly accepted undergraduate or graduate student who holds an Austrian Matura or school leaving certificate (e.g. IB Diploma) from a high school in Austria and has a minimum GPA of 3.0 and is:
+A newly accepted undergraduate or graduate student who holds an Austrian Matura or school leaving certificate (e.g., IB Diploma) from a high school in Austria and has a minimum GPA of 3.0 and is:

 • An Austrian citizen; or

-• An EEA (European Economic Area) citizen with close ties to Austria (meaning that the student has lived in Austria for the past five years and that either the student or one parent has worked in Austria), or
+• An EEA (European Economic Area) citizen with close ties to Austria (meaning that the student has lived in Austria for the past five years and that either the student or one parent has worked in Austria); or

 • A citizen from other countries if they have lived in Austria for the past five years and at least one parent has paid income tax in Austria; or